 "It's relatable.
 That's the benefit of BMALE, because not a lot of people can relate to young black guys nowadays, and it's refreshing to be able to sit in a room with a few guys that aren't that much different than you.
 BMALE gives me the opportunity to connect with some guys who aren't from Baltimore, and we share a common interest through skin color."

 undergraduate English student

-"One of the challenges that I have faced at UB is finding guidance from professors and staff who are of color.
-BMALE provides excellent mentors who are men of color as well as staff at UB, so they are often available to sit down and talk about future goals, current grades, etc."
+"One of the challenges that I have faced at UBalt is finding guidance from professors and staff who are of color.
+BMALE provides excellent mentors who are men of color as well as staff at UBalt, so they are often available to sit down and talk about future goals, current grades, etc."

 undergraduate business administration (finance) student